prof-rice/cse-vm/README.md

-# Creating CSE-VM-3.1
+# Creating CSE-VM-3.3

 This repository provides resources for recreating the CSE-VM virtual machine appliance supporting some courses at the University of Texas at Arlington.

 This release is production, and is available from sources on the UTA network.
 Please ask your professor for the link.

-(3.8 GB, MD5 is 5c47ed9f4976f5fb2cda06e5e2eceb06)
+After download this 3.0 GB file and before importing, verify the MD5 checksum from your operating system's command line, shown below by host. **If the checksums do not match, the imported virtual machine will be unstable.** Download again, or obtain a valid copy from a known good source.
+The MD5 checksum is

+> 395fb2c021f09ca75befe32e276c037c  cse-vm-3.3.0.ova

+* Linux:    **``md5sum cse-vm-3.3.0.ova``**
+* Mac OS X: **``md5 cse-vm-3.3.0.ova``**
+* Windows:  **``CertUtil -hashfile cse-vm-3.3.0.ova MD5``**

 [A video is available](https://youtu.be/0dK8MEktWSk) to walk you through importing and running this virtual machine on your laptop or desktop computer.

-After download and before importing, verify the MD5 checksum from your operating system's command line, shown below by host. **If the checksums do not match, the imported virtual machine will be unstable.** Download again, or obtain a valid copy from a known good source.

-* Linux:    **``md5sum cse-vm-3.1.2.ova``**
-* Mac OS X: **``md5 cse-vm-3.1.2.ova``**
-* Windows:  **``CertUtil -hashfile cse-vm-3.1.2.ova MD5``**

 ## Identification

-As of version 3.1.2, this virtual machine name is CSE-VM, and the release name is CSE-VM-3.1.2.
+As of version 3.3.0, this virtual machine name is CSE-VM, and the release name is CSE-VM-3.3.0.

-An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the course and section (and optional version) appended, e.g., CSE-VM-3.1.2-CSE1325-001.ova.
+An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the course and section (and optional version) appended, e.g., cse-vm-3.3.0-CSE1325-001.ova.

 Major version numbers correspond to the underlying Ubuntu Long Term Support (LTS) release: 1.x was built on Lubuntu 16.04, 2.x was built on Lubuntu 18.04, and 3.x is built on Xubuntu 20.04.

-> The switch to Xubuntu reflects the rewrite of the LDXE desktop on which Lubuntu is built, from Gtk+ to Qt, leading to concern over possible stability issues.
-Xfce, on which Xubuntu is based, is Gtk+ based (currently used for CSE1325), lightweight, and stable.

 Minor version numbers indicate the semester for which that virtual machine is intended.
 3.0 indicates fall of 2020, 3.1 spring of 2021, 3.2 fall of 2021, and 3.3 spring of 2022.
 Fall of 2022 will then move to the next LTS release, 22.04, as version 4.0, with whatever desktop seems most advantageous at that time.

 ## Configure Host System

-To use this release, install VirtualBox and use File > Import Appliance, specifying the downloaded CSE-VM-3.1.2.ova file.
+To use this release, install VirtualBox and use File > Import Appliance, specifying the downloaded cse-mv-3.3.0.ova file.

 The process to rebuild this release from publicly available packages is detailed starting here.

-This release of CSE-VM is built on an x64 Ubuntu 20.04 host system, although a Windows 10 or Mac OS X host should work as well.
-This release has been tested under Ubuntu 20.04 and Windows 10.
+This release of CSE-VM is built on an x64 Ubuntu 21.10 host system, although a Windows 10 or Mac OS X host should work as well.
+This release has been tested under Ubuntu 21.10 and Windows 10.

 1. Install the latest version of Oracle VirtualBox from [the VirtualBox website](https://www.virtualbox.org/).

 ## Create a Xubuntu 20.04 Virtual Machine

 NOTE: Oracle changes the VirtualBox interface regularly.
-These instructions are based on VirtualBox 6.1.6_Ubuntu r137129.
+These instructions are based on VirtualBox 6.1.26_Ubuntu r145957.

 [Download Xubuntu 20.04](https://xubuntu.org/download/).
 The filename should be xubuntu-20.04-desktop-amd64.iso, and is close to 2 GB in size.
-(NOTE: Pre-patched releases are occasionally made, so use e.g., 20.04.1 if available.)
+(NOTE: Pre-patched releases are occasionally made, so use e.g., 20.04.3 or later if available, e.g., xubuntu-20.04.3-desktop-amd64.iso.)

 1. Launch VirtualBox.
 2. Select Machine -> New...
 3. In the Create Virtual Machine dialog, select a name (see [Identification](#identification)) and set Type to Linux, Version to Ubuntu (64-bit), Memory Size to 2048 MB, and Hard Disk to Create a Virtual Hard Disk Now.
 Click Create.
-4. In the Create Virtual Hard Disk dialog, set File Size to at least 15 GB, File Type to VDI, and Storage to Dynamically Allocated.
+4. In the Create Virtual Hard Disk dialog, set File Type to VDI, Storage to Dynamically Allocated, and File Size to at least 20 GB.
 Click Create.
 You should see your new VM in the list in the VirtualBox Manager main window, marked as Powered Off.
 5. Select your new VM and click Settings.
 Accept all defaults except for the following changes.
-    * Under General -> Advanced, enable Shared Clipboard.
+   * Under General -> Advanced, set both Shared Clipboard and Drag'n'Drop to Bidirectional.
    * Under Display -> Screen, set Video Memory to 128 MB and Video Controller to VBoxSVGA.
 Ignore the warning about the video configuration; this is the correct configuration.
    * Under Storage -> Storage Devices -> Controller:IDE, select Empty.
 Click the CD icon under Attributes and select Choose a Disk File.
 Select xubuntu-20.04-desktop-amd64.iso (or a later patch release) from the host file system.
 6. Accept the Settings changes, then click Start to launch the new virtual machine.
 In the Select Start-up Disk dialog, select xubuntu-20.04-desktop-amd64.iso (or a later patch release).
 Click Start.
 You should see the Xubuntu logo and some scrolling status messages as the operating system boots into the virtual machine.
 Patience.
 7. Xubuntu will be running directly from the .iso file for now.
    * At the welcome screen that should open automatically, select English and then click Install Xubuntu.
    * Click Continue to accept the default keyboard layout.
    * Enable both Download Updates and Install Third-Party Software and click Continue.
    * Select Erase Disk and Install Xubuntu (this is your virtual disk, NOT your host's disk!) and click Install Now and then Continue.
 Installation will begin in a background process.
    * Select Arlington, Texas as the current location and click Continue.
    * Set Your Name to Student, Computer's Name to Maverick, username and password both to student, enable Log In Automatically, and click Continue.
 Installation will continue in the foreground.
 This may take some time.
 Patience.
 8. Once installation completes, click Restart Now.
 Press Enter when prompted to remove the media (this is automatic in a virtual machine).

 Once rebooted, the virtual machine is ready for configuration.
 If the virtual machine asks for media in the future, select Host Drive.
 To prevent this, with the virtual machine off, select the virtual machine in the VirtualBox main window, click Settings -> Storage, click the CD icon, and select Remove Disk from Virtual Drive.